Rubens Barrichello: Australian S5000

 In September 2019, Barrichello made a one-off open wheel comeback when he appeared at the Sandown Raceway in Melbourne, Australia for the inaugural round of Australia's new S5000 class.
-S5000, which were visioned as a modern day version of the old Formula 5000, used an Australian modified version of the Ligier JS F3, but powered by a 5.2L Ford Coyote V8 engine producing 560 hp.
+S5000, which were visioned as a modern-day version of the old Formula 5000, used an Australian modified version of the Ligier JS F3, but powered by a 5.2L Ford Coyote V8 engine producing 560 hp.

 After having a shakedown run to get to know the JS F3-S5000 at the official S5000 test-day at the Phillip Island Grand Prix Circuit, racing for Australia's Team BRM with his car painted red reminiscent of his old F1 Ferrari's, Barrichello qualified 3rd at Sandown but trouble in both races saw him finish seventh in Heat 1 and fifth in Heat 2 for overall fourth place at the meeting.

 Helmet

 Barrichello's special helmet design worn at the 2008 Turkish Grand Prix where he celebrated his record-breaking 257th Formula One race.

 Barrichello's helmet is white with an orange-red oval shape on the rear, an orange-red shape around the visor, an orange red line under the helmet and a blue circle on the top with azure and sky blue cylinders—similar to those on the helmet of former world champion Emerson Fittipaldi—with a golden star in the middle (usually five-pointed, although the recent designs had it six-pointed).
 The white part of the helmet changed to silver for some races during the 1999 season.
 After signing for Ferrari in 2000, teammate Michael Schumacher changed the colours of his helmet at the Monaco Grand Prix to avoid confusion, since the two drivers' original helmet colours were identical (the only real difference being that Schumacher's helmet had a red band which wrapped around its back from the visor, fading into gold and back).

 At the 2001 Brazilian Grand Prix, the oval shape and the shape around the visor were painted to resemble the Brazilian flag, and at his 300th Grand Prix, his helmet once again carried the Brazilian flag colours.
 At the 2006 Monaco Grand Prix he had the helmet livery of fellow Brazilian and good friend Tony Kanaan, who in turn had Barrichello's helmet livery while racing in 2006 Indianapolis 500 which was held on the same day because they said it would be the closest either of them would get to competing in the biggest race of the year of the category the other raced in.
 At the 2008 Brazilian Grand Prix, Barrichello drove with a helmet in tribute to Ingo Hoffmann, former F1 driver and multiple Stock Car Brasil champion who was retiring that year.
 At the 1995 and 2011 Brazilian Grands Prix, he wore a helmet painted to include elements of his own helmet design, and the classic design of Ayrton Senna's helmet.

-During the 2009 season, he used the Brawn GP fluorescent colours on his helmet.
+During the 2009 season, Barrichello used the Brawn GP fluorescent colours on his helmet.